What does the USPS “Origin Post is Preparing Shipment” tracking update mean?

 Let’s take a look.

-Vague yes, but as we say, it is a catch-all.
+As we say, it is a catch-all alert.

 In effect, it is possible to see this update while your package is waiting to leave the origin facility, be loaded onto pallets, delivered to the airport, screened at the airport, and loaded onto the plane.